LironeFitoussi/TA-at-IITC/General Exercises/Week 2/Loops/javascript-loops-additional-exercises-with-hints.md

     Hint: Keep adding terms to a sum until it exceeds the given value.
     [Learn more about while loops](https://www.w3schools.com/js/js_loop_while.asp)

-22. Write a for loop that prints a diamond pattern of asterisks.
+22. HARD: Write a for loop that prints a diamond pattern of asterisks.
     Hint: Use nested loops and pay attention to spaces and asterisks in each row.
     [Learn more about nested loops](https://www.w3schools.com/js/js_loop_for.asp)